yifanyang96/Compiler/PA2/README.md

 6. Remember to increment `curr_lineno` when a newline is encountered.

 7. String rules are a little bit complicated.
 Fortunately, the flex manual provides some of them as example: [Start Conditions - Flex Manual](http://westes.github.io/flex/manual/Start-Conditions.html#Start-Conditions).
 You should store the content of a string in `string_buf_ptr`.

+## Problems

+I do not know how to write string length test as a single rule so I put it in every rule, which is really a kind of ugly code style.